-A roof-mounted system should cost between £3,000 and £5,000.
-You could save on plumbing and scaffolding costs if installing solar alongside other work (if needed) on your central heating or roof, or if it’s part of a new build.
+A roof-mounted system could cost between £3,000 and £6,000, depending on the number of people in your home.
+You could save on plumbing and scaffolding costs if also doing other work (when needed) on your central heating or roof, or on a new build home.

 In addition, some installers voluntarily join other professional bodies that have maintain standards.
-See for example the Renewable Energy Consumer Code (RECC), Institute of Domestic Heating & Environmental Engineers, the Association of Plumbing and Heating Contractors, or the Chartered Institute of Plumbing and Heating Engineering.
+See for example the Renewable Energy Consumer Code (RECC), the Association of Plumbing and Heating Contractors, or the Chartered Institute of Plumbing and Heating Engineering.

 Roof mounted panels are usually a ‘permitted development’ as long as the panels are flush with the existing roof.
 This means that in most cases you won’t need to apply for planning permission.